-- Member of the UCET/BERA Working Group on the future of educational research (2011-12)
+- Member of the Research and International Forum of UCET and of the UCET/BERA Working Group on the future of educational research (2011-12)

 - Member of the Planning Group of the UK Strategic Forum for Research in Education (2009-10)

-Iram is currently convener of the Child Development and Learning (CDL) Group and the co-ordinator for the Language, Cognition and Development (LCD) Theme in the department.
+From 2018-2022 Iram was convener of the Child Development and Learning (CDL) Group and the co-ordinator for the Language, Cognition and Development (LCD) Theme in the department.

 Before joining the department on the 1st June 2018 Iram held positions at the University of Warwick, University College London and the University of Wollongong.
 She is currently an ajunct professor at the University of Stavanger and a visiting professor at the universities of Wollongong and UCL.
 She has held visiting professorships in other universities in Ireland, England, Wales, Australia, China, New Zealand and Hong Kong.

 Iram has an international reputation for her longitudinal research and policy expertise.
 She has co-directed a number of influential studies, including the Effective Provision of Pre-school, Primary and Secondary Education (EPPSE, DfE, 1997-2014) study, the transformative Researching Effective Pedagogy in the Early Years (REPEY, DfE, 2002) study, and the associated Effective Leadership in the Early Years Sector (ELEYS) Study.
 She has also studied Effective Early Educational Experiences in Australia (E4Kids, Australian Research Council and Victoria and Queensland Governments.
 2009-2015).